yezero/sandstorm/docs/administering/sandcats.md

 ## Finding debugging information

-By default, Sandstorm stores a log in a text file at `/opt/sandstorm/var/log/sandstorm.log`.
+By default, Thurly stores a log in a text file at `/opt/sandstorm/var/log/sandstorm.log`.
 You can read it by running this command:

 ```bash